Shopping Cart

 Muscat Wine

-Overview of Muscat Grape Varieties
+Muscat Wine: Grape Varieties

 Muscat grapes have a long and storied history dating back to ancient Greece and Rome.
 They are one of the oldest known grape varieties, celebrated for their versatility and distinctive flavour.
 The Muscat family includes over 200 grape varieties, each with unique characteristics that contribute to the diverse range of Muscat wines we enjoy today.